The Ultimate Guide To Keto For Women

 • Keto_Karen_in_Missouri

-Keto_Karen_in_Missouri a year ago
+Keto_Karen_in_Missouri 2 years ago

 Agree! 💯 My cholesterol is still high however my triglycerides are well in the normal range and they happen to be a better indicator of heart attack risk.